Vtama is a brand-name topical cream that’s prescribed for plaque psoriasis. Vtama contains the active drug tapinarof.

 - anthralin and dithranol

 Vtama may have fewer side effects than other creams used for plaque psoriasis, in particular corticosteroids.
 And unlike some other psoriasis creams, Vtama can be used on sensitive areas of skin such as the face and genitals.
+(However, you should not apply Vtama inside your mouth or vagina.)

 To find out more about the differences between Vtama and other psoriasis creams, talk with your doctor.
 They can help you determine the most suitable medication for you.